IDMNYU/DM1143-IdeationandPrototyping-FA16-Duff/narrative_timeline.md

 # Narrative Timeline

-*Make sure you watch Everything Is A Remix and read Steal Like An Artist before embarking on this assignment.*
+*Make sure you watch Everything Is A Remix before embarking on this assignment.*

 Create a narrative timeline thread of influences by either creating:
 *	another video documentary 1 to 3 minutes in length, post on vimeo or youtube, and embed on your process website or